 Set up a generic service user account that's maintained by your administrators.
-An account not in use by a specific employee and that will not be deleted or set to No Access.
-We recommend using a service account for: creating permanent share links, embed codes, upload request links, and shared user attribute sets; with API or Hootsuite integrations; and when connecting to NetX I/O.
+This is an account not in use by a specific employee and that will not be deleted or set to No Access.
+We recommend using a service account: for creating permanent share links, embed codes, upload request links, and shared user attribute sets; for use with API or Hootsuite integrations; and when importing files via NetX I/O.

 Use the filter box to quickly find information.
 In the systems area, the list of Users can be filtered by user name, email, or user level.
 You can also filter the Groups and Permissions lists to save time.

 View all members of a specific user group from the 'Selected' tab in the group management panel.

 If using attribute-based Access Filters, configure the custom attribute and associated vocabulary first, then set up your Access Filters from the Groups window.
 To avoid unauthorized changes to the Access Filter values, limit user access to the relevant attribute fields either by user-level or by user group with Attribute Permissions.

 When a folder permission is created or altered, all assets in the system will be reindexed.
 Plan to execute configuration changes in off-peak hours since a full reindex may impact performance.